Tech-savvy Estonians vote online in European elections

 On Friday, the European Commission criticized social media giants Facebook, Google and Twitter for not doing enough to fight disinformation ahead of the EU elections.

-But with more than 82,500 people having already voted online at the time of publishing, it seems trust is still strong.
+But with more than 82,500 people having already voted online by Monday, it seems trust is still strong.

 Back in the Tallinn cafe, Lainvoo closes her laptop and prepares to leave for the office.